ayush-saran/Openlane_Workshop_VSD/README.md

 # Day 2 - Understanding Floorplanning and Standard Cells

+The step foreshadowing the synthesis stage, is technically termed as "floorplanning".
+This tool works exactly how you'd manifest the thought of floorplanning on a chip would be like.
+It performs functions, not limited to:
+1. Determining core and die area and dimensions,
+2. Standard cell rows for the placement of standard cells,
+3. Placement of necessary Macros, IPs etc.
+4. Power Planning, (Although this step is not performed in OpenLANE's floorplanning, it is traditionally performed in the floorplanning stage)

 ### Additional Data Set-up features ###

 The session started off with helping us understand the significance and application of the keywords _tag_ and _overwrite_